 Types of Hip Replacement Surgery

-Risks and potential complications after hip replacement surgery include
+Risks and potential complications after hip replacement surgery include:

 - Infection at the incision site

-- Infection deep around the prosthesis
+- Infection around the artificial joint

 - Blood clots in the leg veins or pelvis